dynatrace-oss/opentelemetry-metric-js/README.md

 Required only if an API endpoint is also provided.

-The Dynatrace API token to be used by the exporter is specified using the `APIToken` parameter and could, for example, be read from an environment variable.
+The Dynatrace API token to be used by the exporter is specified using the `apiToken` parameter and could, for example, be read from an environment variable.

 Creating an API token for your Dynatrace environment is described in the